Chapter 1: No jewel of mankind would ever make me

 One suitor had offered a life of cold luxury and protection; the other a life of adventure on his terms.
 Both were cages.
 It was their vision of what and where and who she should be.
 A colorful bird, clipped and flightless.

-Her hand grazed his chest, the bow of his muscle underneath, as she mapped her remaining weapons.
+Stilling her trembling lip, she mapped her remaining weapons.
 There was one still sheathed inside her hip.
 She could lodge it between his ribs before he could blink.

 “But if I prove to you that I was never Robin's, you will let me leave Nottingham without a word to the Sheriff.”

 Though he wore a familiar mocking smile, there was color on his cheekbones.
-His eyes bluer and brighter.
+His eyes were bluer and brighter.
 Hopeful.

 “You would sell yourself to me?
 No, no—you do not sell anything.”
 He reached to the ground where her cape had fallen.
 “The fair maid who cannot be bought.”